PX4/PX4-user_guide/en/sensor_bus/i2c_general.md

 ### Excessive Wiring Capacitance

 The electrical capacity of bus wiring increases as more devices/wires are added.
-The exact decrease depends on total lenght of bus wiring and wiring secific capacitance.
+The exact decrease depends on total length of bus wiring and wiring specific capacitance.
 The problem can be analyzed using an oscilloscope, where we see that the edges of SDA/SCL signals are no longer sharp.

 There are several ways to reduce the problem: